Skip to content

 The first course of action is to remain calm and collected and not let aggressive communicators provoke an outburst on your end — aggressive communication, like other types of communication styles, is rarely personal; it’s just how someone was raised or taught.

-You should try to listen to them actively and try to get their point of view without being confrontational.
+You should listen to them actively and try to get their point of view without being confrontational.
 Avoid escalating the situation and turning discussions into arguments.

 Focus on the matter at hand rather than attacking them as a person and try to find a common ground that you can agree on.
 Be assertive but not aggressive, and set clear boundaries for what you can and cannot tolerate.